 See Treatment

 of Local and Regional

-Recurrence (BINV-18)
+Recurrence (BINV-19)

 and

-Supportive care^{vv}
+Supportive care^{ccc}

 See Systemic Treatment

 of Recurrent or Stage IV

-(M1) (BINV-19)
+(M1) (BINV-20)

 and

-Supportive care^{vv}
+Supportive care^{ccc}

-iIf FDG PET/CT is performed and clearly indicates bone metastasis, on both the PET and CT component, bone scan or sodium fluoride PET/CT may not be needed.

-kFDG PET/CT may also be helpful in identifying unsuspected regional nodal disease and/ or distant metastases in locally advanced breast cancer when used in addition to standard staging studies.

-ssFDG PET/CT can be performed at the same time as diagnostic CT.
-FDG PET/CT is most helpful in situations where standard staging studies are equivocal or suspicious, especially in the setting of locally advanced or metastatic disease.

-ttFalse-negative ER and/or PR determinations occur, and there may be discordance between the ER and/or PR determination between the primary and metastatic tumor(s).
-Therefore, endocrine therapy may be considered in patients with non-visceral or asymptomatic visceral tumors, especially in patients with clinical characteristics predicting for a hormone receptor-positive tumor (eg, long disease-free interval, limited sites of recurrence, indolent disease, older age).

-^{uu}In clinical situations where a biopsy cannot safely be obtained but the clinical evidence is strongly supportive of recurrence, treatment may commence based on the ER/PR/HER2 status of the primary tumor.

-vvSee NCCN Guidelines for Supportive Care.
+- ^a For tools to aid optimal assessment and management of older adults.
+See NCCN Guidelines for Older Adult Oncology. - d See Principles of HER2 Testing (BINV-A). - e For risk criteria, see NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian. - If FDG PET/CT is performed and clearly indicates bone metastasis, on both the PET and CT component, bone scan or sodium fluoride PET/CT may not be needed. - FDG PET/CT may also be helpful in identifying unsuspected regional nodal disease and/or distant metastases in locally advanced breast cancer when used in addition to standard staging studies. - yy FDG PET/CT can be performed at the same time as diagnostic CT.
+FDG PET/CT is most helpful in situations where standard staging studies are equivocal or suspicious, especially in the setting of locally advanced or metastatic disease. - ^{zz} False-negative ER and/or PR determinations occur, and there may be discordance between the ER and/or PR determination between the primary and metastatic tumor(s).
+Therefore, endocrine therapy may be considered in patients with non-visceral or asymptomatic visceral tumors, especially in patients with clinical characteristics predicting for a hormone receptor-positive tumor (eg, long disease-free interval, limited sites of recurrence, indolent disease, older age). - aaa In clinical situations where a biopsy cannot safely be obtained but the clinical evidence is strongly supportive of recurrence, treatment may commence based on the ER/PR/HER2 status of the primary tumor. - bbb PIK3CA mutation testing can be done on tumor tissue or ctDNA in peripheral blood (liquid biopsy).
+If liquid biopsy is negative, tumor tissue testing is recommended. - See NCCN Guidelines for Palliative Care and NCCN Guidelines for Supportive Care ddd Multidisciplinary approach is especially important in the management of breast cancer recurrence to consider all potential treatment options for optimal outcomes.